jeisen0105/Cyclistic-Bike-Share-Case-Study/README.md

 - Annual Riders: Roughly 11% growth from 2019 Q1 - 2020 Q1.

 Shortest to Longest Ride Length Range
-- Casual Riders: Casuals ranged from roughly 0.0006 seconds to 2953.34 seconds
+- Casual Riders: Casuals ranged from roughly 0.0006 seconds to 2,953.34 seconds
-- Annual Riders: Annuals ranged from roughly 0.0003 seconds to 1693.45 seconds
+- Annual Riders: Annuals ranged from roughly 0.0003 seconds to 1,693.45 seconds

 Average Ride Length by Rider Type (Seconds)
-- Casual Riders: 5373
+- Casual Riders: 5,373
 - Annual Riders: 795

 ### Recommendations

 There are quite a few recommendations to make in order to convert as many casual riders to annual riders as possible.
-The first recommendation I would like to make is to advertise on Thursday and Friday where average ride length for casual riders are at their highest.
+I recommend focusing advertisements on Thursdays and Fridays, when casual riders exhibit the longest average ride durations.
 When advertising to casual riders I also recommend that Cyclistic focus on the many benefits of using an Annual Membership such as cost saving, accessibility and convenience when traveling daily to work possibly through social media.
 In addition to these benefits Cyclistic can also offer additional perks.
 These perks can include loyalty and reward programs as well as member only events in order to increase incentives.

 Another one of my recommendations includes building strategic partnerships with local businesses and organizations in order to increase the value of memberships.
 Local Businesses can offer discounts to Annual members providing an incentive to join.
 Another strategic partnership would be transit integration.
 Cyclistic could partner with public transit systems in order to offer a combined pass.